Alfred N. Abbott

 Alfred Noyes Abbott (November 2, 1862 – September 14, 1929) was an American farmer and politician.

 Abbott was born in Ustick Township, Whiteside County, Illinois.
 He graduated from University of Illinois at Urbana–Champaign in 1885 and was a farmer.
 He served as a justice of the peace for Ustick Township and was a Republican.
 He served in the Illinois House of Representatives from 1899 to 1903 and from 1911 to 1915.

-Abbott died from a stroke at Jane Lamb Hospital in Clinton, Iowa.
+Abbott died from a stroke at Jane Lamb Hospital in Clinton, Iowa, aged 66.